openAgile/CommitStream.Web/doc/v1_customer_setup.md

 	* eventStoreUser `admin`
 	* eventStorePassword: `eventStorePassword`
 	* eventStoreAllowSelfSignedCert: `true`
-* From the site's Dashboard, select **Set up deployment from source control**, and choose GitHub, then after authorizing, select [https://github.com/openAgile/CommitStream.Web](openAgile/CommitStream.Web) on the `devopsheros` branch
-  * **Note:** If you need access to the repo ask Josh in HipChat
-  * Verify that the deployment worked in the web site details view
+  * From the site's "Deployments" section, verify that the deployment worked in the web site details view.
+In the event the deployment fails, select the "SYNC" option at the bottom of the page to re-deploy.
   * Verify that the site is working by querying in your browser: [https://devopsheroscs.azurewebsites.net/api/query?key=&lt;apiKey GUID&gt;&workitem=S-11111](https://devopsheroscs.azurewebsites.net/api/query?key=apiKey&workitem=S-11111).
 You should get an empty `{commits:[]}` message back, since no commits have been sent to this system yet.

 ## Create a Digest and Inboxes the GitHub repositories you want to send messages to CommitStream